radzima-green-travel/green-travel-combine/README.md

 # About

-Travel app containing UIKit and React Native implementations in one bundle.
+Travel app, has UIKit and React Native versions.

 # Prerequisites